Mark Harrington (HIV/AIDS activist)

-Personal life
+Early life

-Harrington grew up in the suburbs of San Francisco where he lived with his liberal-minded and well-educated family.
+Harrington was born in San Francisco and grew up in the city's suburbs, where he lived with his liberal-minded and well-educated family.
 He is the eldest of four children.
 His father Richard was a lawyer and his mother Judith is a painter.
-His father was a local celebrity for his work defending conscientious objectors during the Vietnam War, including a role as lead attorney in the Supreme Court case: Negre V. Larsen.
+His father was a local celebrity for his work defending conscientious objectors during the Vietnam War, including a role as lead attorney in the Supreme Court case Negre v.
+Larsen.

-Harrington began his college career at Harvard after graduating from Lowell High School in 1977, expecting to follow in his father's footsteps and study law or public policy.
+Harrington was admitted to Harvard University after graduating from Lowell High School in 1977, expecting to follow in his father's footsteps and study law or public policy.
 It was in his first year at Harvard that Harrington discovered he was gay.
-At the time Harvard was not a welcoming environment towards the LGBTQ+ community.
+At the time, Harvard was not a welcoming environment towards the LGBTQ+ community.
 Being openly gay and also succeeding in the professional world was not something that Harrington felt he could do given the times and his situation.
-In 1979 Harrington took some time off from Harvard to realign himself, which entailed taking a half-year trip to Europe, before returning in 1981.
+In 1979, Harrington took some time off from Harvard to realign himself, which entailed taking a half-year trip to Europe, before returning in 1981.
 He finally graduated in 1983 as a visual and environmental studies major.

 After Harvard, Harrington spent three years working at The Coffee Connection in Cambridge, Massachusetts.
-Over the next few years he dabbled in many artistic endeavors and was involved in three relationships.
-In 1985 he met New York native, Jay Funk and this led to his translocation to New York in 1986 even though the relationship did not last much longer after the move.
+Over the next few years, he dabbled in many artistic endeavors.
+In 1985, he met New York native Jay Funk and moved to the city the following year, although the relationship did not last much longer after the move.

-Harrington found out that he was living with HIV in 1990.